Manchin delivers potential fatal blow to Biden's $1.75 trillion spending bill | Politics

 Senator Bernie Sanders, who helped shape the bill, called for a vote to be held on the package of measures anyway.
 The bill would raise taxes on the wealthy and corporations to pay for a host of programs to thwart climate change, boost healthcare subsidies and provide free childcare.

-Biden has argued that lowering such costs is critical at a time of rising inflation and as the economy recovers from the fallout of the coronavirus pandemic.
-Republicans say the proposed legislation would increase the federal deficit https://www.reuters.com/world/us/republicans-argue-bidens-175-trillion-social-plan-would-add-deficit-2021-12-10, fuel inflation and hurt the economy.
+Biden has argued that lowering such costs is critical at a time of rising inflation and as the economy recovers from the fallout of the coronavirus.
+Republicans say the proposed legislation would increase the federal deficit https://www.reuters.com/world/us/republicans-argue-bidens-175-trillion-social-plan-would-add-deficit-2021-12-10, fuel inflation, and hurt the economy.
 UPHILL STRUGGLE

 Manchin's support is crucial in a chamber where the Democrats have the slimmest margin of control and Republicans are united in their opposition to the bill.
 Even if Manchin were somehow convinced to back the bill, the White House would still have to win over Senator Kyrsten Sinema, another moderate Democrat who has not committed to supporting it.

 Though talks with Manchin had been going poorly, Biden's aides had expressed confidence in recent days that they would eventually secure a deal.
-Sanders, a democratic socialist who is aligned with Democrats in the Senate, told CNN on Sunday that he thinks there should still be a vote on the proposed legislation, despite Manchin's opposition.
+Sanders, a democratic socialist who is aligned with Democrats in the Senate, told CNN he thought there should still be a vote on the legislation, despite Manchin's opposition.

 Liberal Democrats in Congress had pushed for the coupling of the Build Back Better legislation with the infrastructure bill in the hope of ensuring the passage of the former.
-U.S. House of Representatives Speaker Nancy Pelosi, a Democrat, led an effort in September to decouple the two bills.
+Pelosi, a Democrat, led an effort in September to decouple the two bills.

 "This is exactly what we warned would happen if we separated Build Back Better from infrastructure," Omar said on Twitter.